Many beginner traders feel more comfortable trading without leverage when they first start out and this is completely normal.

 When we trade without credit we simply choose a non-leveraged broker.

-Products that have built-in margin are forex, spread betting, and any product offered by CFD brokers.
+Products that have built-in margin are forex, financial spread betting, and any product offered by CFD brokers.

 When trading forex without margin, for example, your profits and losses will be based on your trading capital alone and there is no potential for amplified trading results.